nju-websoft/SPARQA/README.md

 * Combine sentence-level scorer and word-level scorer.
 Set module=2.3_add_question_match.
 The input: 2.2 grounded graphs.
 * Run evaluation.
 Set module=3_evaluation.
 The input: 2.2 grounded graphs.
 The output: result.

+**Note that the above steps are not friendly.
+To understand easliy, we provided samples of these steps in the output_graphq folder.**

 ## Skeleton Parsing
 * SPARQA also provides a tool of parsing.
 The input is a question.
 The output is the skeleton of the question.
 (Now, it only supports English language.
 Later, it will support Chinese language)
 * You can use SPARQA's skeleton parsing to train yourself language.
 (It need replace the pre-trained models and annotated data with your language)